OneBrokenPixel/darkhexxa_UnityHelpers/README.md

   - Max Count – the maximum number of game object this pool can spawn.
 0 = unlimited.
   - Batch Create Count – the number of objects that will be created when the pool requires more game objects.
   - Cull Inactive – starts a coroutine that will periodically cull the inactive objects.
-  - Cull Interval – the time period in seconds of the cull events.
+  - Cull Interval – the time period in seconds between the cull events.

 Create Pool Method 2
 -----------